gnicol/GitSwarm/perforce_swarm/doc-ce/raketasks/backup_restore.md

 If you are using the `:auto_provisioned` Helix server instance (which we do not recommend for production systems), the following information may be helpful:

-    * P4ROOT is /var/opt/gitswarm/perforce/data
+* The auto provisioned Helix Server's 'P4ROOT' is `/var/opt/gitswarm/perforce/data`
-    * the `root` user can log in to the auto_provisioned Helix server with the GitSwarm `root` user's password
+* The 'root' user can log in to the auto_provisioned Helix server with the GitSwarm EE 'root' user's password
-    * the `p4d` binary is located in `/opt/perforce/sbin`
+* The auto provisioned Helix Server's 'p4d' binary is located under '/opt/perforce/sbin'

 If you are interested in GitLab CI backup please follow to the [CI backup documentation](https://gitlab.com/gitlab-org/gitlab-ci/blob/master/doc/raketasks/backup_restore.md)\*